-Gateway to University Honors (HNRS1010) is a one-credit hour course that all University Honors students are required to take during their first year.
-Students will enroll in the course during fall semester of their freshman year.
+Gateway to University Honors (HNRS1010) is a one-credit hour course that all University Honors students are required to take during their first semester of their freshman year.

 The vision of the University Honors Program includes our hope that students are transformed through their University Honors experience.
 University Honors is committed to helping students maximize their educational opportunities at UC while discovering and pursuing their passions in life and using their gifts and talents to make meaningful contributions to society.

 Gateway to University Honors provides students with the opportunity to understand what it means to be a member of the University Honors Program and the requirements and benefits of their participation.
 Through a series of reflective assignments and discussions, students will begin to explore how they want to make the most of their time at the University of Cincinnati and beyond.